Alex Rider (TV series): Development

 In May 2017, Variety reported that Eleventh Hour Films had optioned the film rights for Horowitz's Alex Rider series and would produce the series for ITV.
-Guy Burt was attached as showrunner.
+Guy Burt was attached as writer.
 The series is directed by Andreas Prochaska and Christopher Smith.

-In July 2018, Variety reported that Eleventh Hour Films would be teaming up with Sony Pictures Television to produce an eight episode adaptation of Point Blanc, the second book in the Alex Rider series.
+In July 2018, Variety reported that Eleventh Hour Films would be teaming up with Sony Pictures Television to produce an eight-episode adaptation of Point Blanc, the second book in the Alex Rider series.
 Horowitz served as an executive producer on the series.
 Sony Pictures Television's international and worldwide distribution divisions under Wayne Garvie and Keith Le Goy were attached to the series.
 Sony was responsible for funding and looking for broadcasting or platform distributors.

-On 10 November 2020, the series was officially renewed for a second season and will adapt the Alex Rider book Eagle Strike.
+On 10 November 2020, the series was renewed for a second season that adapted the fourth book in the Alex Rider series, Eagle Strike.

 As of 12 May 2021, a third season was in development.
-In August 2022, the series was renewed for its third season, with production reportedly scheduled to begin in October 2022.
+In August 2022, the series was renewed for its third season that adapted the fifth book in the Alex Rider series, Scorpia with production reportedly having begun in October 2022.
+In February 2024, the series was confirmed to end with the third season.

 Casting

 It was announced on 23 April 2019 that Otto Farrant would star as the titular character.
 More cast members were announced the following day, including Brenock O'Connor, Stephen Dillane, Vicky McClure, Jon Brackenridge, Andrew Buchan, Ronkẹ Adékoluẹjo, Ace Bhatti and Nyasha Hatendi.

 Toby Stephens, Rakie Ayola, and Charithra Chandran joined the cast for season 2.

-Kevin McNally joined the cast for season 3 in a villainous role.
+Kevin McNally joined the cast for season 3 in an unspecified villainous role.